 Whether you're looking to surface the best of what's new or you want to get familiar with the experiences that other experts have had with the open-source framework, this article is for you.

-If you’re currently working with Ruby on Rails, then you know firsthand that it brings quite a few benefits to the table:
+Ruby on Rails is our leading technology, and more than half of our crew are RoR Developers.
+Our portfolio is full of projects written in this framework.
+Yes, we know a lot about it and willingly recommend it.
+If you're currently working with Ruby on Rails, then you know firsthand that it brings quite a few benefits to the table:

 - Saves time with its ready-made modules and plugins.